Vegas Vacation: Plot

-Clark gambles away the family's $22,600 bank account, leading a furious Ellen and the kids to desert him.
-Rusty wins four cars from four separate slot machines, while Audrey goes to a strip club with Vicki and gets a job as a go-go dancer.
-Eddie — who has money buried in his front yard — tries to come to Clark's rescue in return for everything the Griswolds have done for him and his family.
+Clark's obsession with gambling leads to a furious Ellen and kids deserting him.
+Audrey goes to a strip club with Vicki and gets a job as a go-go dancer.
+Ellen goes to Wayne's for dinner.
+Cousin Eddie — who has money buried in his front yard — tries to come to Clark's rescue in return for everything the Griswolds have done for him and his family.
 Clark and Eddie go to a casino to get their money back, but Clark gambles away Eddie's money too.
 He then realizes he no longer cares about getting his money back but needs to get his family back.

-Clark gathers his family from around Vegas, and they gamble their last two dollars on a game of keno.
+Clark gathers his family from around Vegas and admits to losing all of their money.
+With only two dollars between the entire family, they bet on a game of keno, picking numbers important to them like the kid's birthdays and Clark's old football jersey number.
 They sit next to an elderly man who compliments Clark on his family and hints that he has been lonely all of his life.
 Out of sympathy, Clark tells the man to consider himself part of the Griswold family for the night.
 The man happily accepts Clark's offer, and both parties begin the game.
-At first, the Griswolds are optimistic, but as they realize they have lost, they sit together in silence.
+The Griswolds are at first optimistic as their numbers are picked, but after several missed numbers they realize they have lost.
+They sit together in silence.
 Suddenly, the man next to them declares that he has won the game.
 In his burst of joy, he slips in and out of consciousness while Ellen sends Rusty for help.
 The man revives long enough to whisper a message to Clark.
 Confused, Clark tells Ellen that the man said "take the ticket" as he winks to Clark.
 When the casino security guards and paramedics arrive, they declare the man dead.
 They tell the Griswolds that his name was Mr. Ellis and he would have given anything for a friend.